jnewbery/btc-dev/README.md

 - Install [vagrant](http://www.vagrantup.com/downloads)
 - Make sure you have a virtual machine provider.
 [Virtualbox](https://www.virtualbox.org/wiki/Downloads) will do.
+- git clone bitcoin into the directory containing the btc-dev directory.
+Vagrant is setup to sync the bitcoin directory to /bitcoin in the VM.
 - `vagrant up`

 ### What it's doing